Keywords

 In accordance with the World Medical Association (WMA) Declaration of Berlin on Racism in Medicine (2022), the authors affirm that this study was conducted with full respect for human dignity, equity, and non-discrimination.
 The study design, data collection, and analysis were undertaken without bias related to ethnicity, socioeconomic status, or cultural background.
 The authors recognize racism as a social determinant of health and affirm their commitment to ethical, inclusive, and equitable research practices.

 A total of 100 infants were enrolled, comprising 50 cases and 50 controls.
-There were no significant differences between cases and controls with respect to age (p=0.9) or gender (p=0.9) ( Table 1).
+No significant differences in age and sex were observed between cases and controls, as these variables were matched by design.
+(Table 1).
 The process of enrolment and classification of participants into cases and controls is illustrated in Figure 1.

 | Variable | Cases (No. %) | Controls (No. %) | p value |